Degree: Combined BS/MS

-The Elementary Education BS/MS program will prepare you to teach children at the kindergarten through sixth grade levels in all content areas.
+The Elementary Education BS/MS pathway will prepare you to teach children at the kindergarten through sixth grade levels in all content areas.
 Our program is unique in that we focus on STEM (Science, Technology, Engineering, and Math) education, recognizing the importance of math and science taught in an integrated curriculum instead of in isolation.
 Through extensive field experiences with students of varying socioeconomic backgrounds and grade levels, you will be prepared to work with culturally, linguistically, and academically diverse student populations.
 Our coursework is grounded in research-based “best practices” that prepare you to be a leader in your field and community.

 Combined BS/MS Degree Pathway

-The Elementary Education program is a combined BS/MS degree program.
-The BS/MS program requires two years of upper-division undergraduate coursework plus one additional year of graduate coursework.
-Admission to the graduate portion of the combined degree program requires a 3.00 upper-division undergraduate GPA and official GRE scores (Verbal: 146, Quantitative: 140, Writing: 3.0).
-Students must complete the Master's portion of the combined-degree program to receive the Bachelor's degree.
+The Elementary Education program is a combined BS/MS degree pathway.
+The BS/MS pathway requires two years of upper-division undergraduate coursework plus one additional year of graduate coursework.
+Admission to the graduate portion of the combined degree pathway requires a 3.00 upper-division undergraduate GPA.

 Recommended Prerequisite Coursework

 Although not required for admission, the Elementary Education program strongly recommends that prospective students take the following undergraduate courses as part of their lower-division or general education coursework:

 Mathematics (6 hours)

 Natural Science (9 hours)